-Mustargen is a prescription medication approved by the Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL), chronic myelocytic leukemia (CML), mycosis fungoides, lymphosarcoma, and Hodgkin lymphoma in stages III and IV.
+Mustargen is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL), chronic myelocytic leukemia (CML), mycosis fungoides, lymphosarcoma, and Hodgkin lymphoma in stages 3 and 4.
 Mustargen is also known by the drug names mechlorethamine, chlormethine, nitrogen mustard, and mustine.

 Mustargen is an anticancer drug and a member of a class of drugs called alkylating agents.
 Mustargen is believed to work by preventing the production of DNA in cells, thereby blocking cell division.